Scheduled MonumentsEnglandLimpley Stoke Bridge (or Stokeford Bridge)

 What is Limpley Stoke Bridge (or Stokeford Bridge)?

-Limpley Stoke Bridge is a stone bridge crossing the River Frome in Wiltshire, which carries evidence of medieval construction and subsequent modification.
+Limpley Stoke Bridge is a medieval stone bridge crossing the River Frome in the parish of Limpley Stoke, Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005641.

 Who is responsible for protecting Limpley Stoke Bridge (or Stokeford Bridge)?